Romans in Persia: Roman Parthia

-Trajan created even the province of Assyria, whose eastern border were never well defined by historians: it is possible that included northwestern Elam, a semi-autonomous Persian province (now Īlām Province of Iran) that welcomed his conquest of Mesopotamia.
+Trajan even created the province of Assyria, whose eastern border were never well defined by historians: it is possible that included northwestern Elam, a semi-autonomous Persian province (now Īlām Province of Iran) that welcomed his conquest of Mesopotamia.

-Following the death of Trajan and Roman withdrawal from the area, Osroes easily defeated Parthamaspates and reclaimed the Persian throne.
+Following Trajan's death and Roman withdrawal from the area, Osroes easily defeated Parthamaspates and reclaimed the Persian throne.
 Hadrian acknowledged this fait accompli, recognized Osroes, Parthamaspates king of Osroene, and returned Osroes' daughter who had been taken prisoner by Trajan (as a warranty to control his client state).

-Even if there were further attacks from Roman emperors against the Parthian and later Sassanid empire (Romans even suffered humiliating defeats, like with emperor Valerian), no huge territory of actual Iran was never occupied again by Roman legions: The Romans stopped always after conquering Ctesiphon and soon returned behind their "limes siriacus" (only in 298 AD western Atropene up to lake Urmia was occupied by Romans for half a century).
+Even if there were further attacks from Roman emperors against the Parthian and later Sasanian empire (Romans even suffered humiliating defeats, like with emperor Valerian), no huge territory of actual Iran was ever occupied by Roman legions again: The Romans stopped always after conquering Ctesiphon and soon returned behind their "limes siriacus" (only in 298 AD western Atropatene up to lake Urmia was occupied by Romans for half a century).

-Indeed, this city (capital of the Parthian and Sassanian empire, but not located in Iran) was captured by Rome five times in its history - three times in the 2nd century alone.
+Indeed, this city (capital of the Parthian and Sasanian empires, but not located in Iran) was captured by Rome five times in its history — three times in the 2nd century alone.
 The emperor Trajan captured Ctesiphon in 116 AD, but his successor, Hadrian, decided to willingly return Ctesiphon the next year as part of a peace settlement.
 The Roman general Avidius Cassius captured Ctesiphon in 164 AD during another Parthian war, but abandoned it when peace was concluded.
 In 197 AD, the emperor Septimius Severus sacked Ctesiphon and carried off thousands of its inhabitants, whom he sold into slavery.
 Late in the 3rd century, after the Parthians had been supplanted by the Sassanids, the city again became a source of conflict with Rome.
 In 283 AD, emperor Carus sacked the city uncontested during a period of civil upheaval.
 In 295 AD, emperor Diocletianus sent Galerius but was defeated outside the city.
 However, he returned a year later with a vengeance and won a victory which ended in the fifth and final capture of the city by the Romans in 299 AD.

 Map showing the Roman conquests in western Persia up to lake Urmia, in the first decades of the 4th century (light pink).

-Furthermore, in 297 AD Galerius marched into eastern Armenia and crushed there a Persian force, capturing an enormous amount of booty and even the harem and family of the Sassanian King Narseh.
+Furthermore, in 297 AD Galerius marched into Eastern Armenia and crushed there a Persian force, capturing an enormous amount of booty and even the harem and family of the Sasanian King Narseh.
 Moving later into Mesopotamia, Galerius' advance had the Persian defence collapsing before him and so he conquered the Persian capital Ctesiphon.
 Badly mauled, the Persians sued for peace.
-In AD 298 the province of Mesopotamia, together with even some territory from across the river Tigris up to the lacus Matianus (now called Lake Urmia in western Iran), was restored to Rome for half a century with an important Treaty.
+In AD 298, the province of Mesopotamia, together with even some territory from across the river Tigris up to the lacus Matianus (now called Lake Urmia in western Iran), was restored to Rome for half a century with the important Treaty of Nisibis in 299 AD.